 “It’s 6ft from a window so gets a bit of sunlight.
 It grows towards the light so it gets turned round every so often so it grows evenly.
 Otherwise, it’s the definition of low-maintenance.
 I’ve never pruned it; it just seems to have grown to the limits of the bottle.”

-The sealed garden has been placed in the same exact spot for 27 years in the Latimer’s home.
-Located in Cranleigh, Surrey.
-First exposed to the world through Radio 4’s Gardeners Question Time on BBC by Chris Beardshaw.
-Chris is not only a television host, but also a garden designer.
-Saying that he felt David’s sealed garden was indeed the perfect cycle of life and a great example of plants recycling ability.
+The sealed garden has been placed in the same spot for 27 years in the Latimer’s home and is located in Cranleigh, Surrey and first exposed to the world through Radio 4’s Gardeners Question Time on BBC by Chris Beardshaw.
+Chris is not only a television host but also a garden designer.
+He felt David’s sealed garden was indeed the perfect cycle of life and a great example of plants’ recycling ability.
 Also adding that it is the same method that NASA is interested in bringing plants into space.
 Saying:

-‘”Plants operate as very good scrubbers, taking out pollutants in the air, so that a space station can effectively become self-sustaining,’ he said.
+‘”Plants operate as very good scrubbers, taking out pollutants in the air so that a space station can effectively become self-sustaining,’ he said.
 ‘This is a great example of just how pioneering plants are and how they will persist given the opportunity.”

 Light is the only input needed externally.
 Providing energy for food and growth.
-The light shines on the leaves and is taken in by protein containing chlorophylls (green colored pigment).
+The light shines on the leaves and is taken in by protein-containing chlorophylls (green-colored pigment).
 The plant stores a portion of the light as ATP (adenosine triphosphate) for energy.
 The remaining amount is used in the plant roots to get rid of electrons from water.

 Water is cycled by getting sucked up in plant roots, transpires into the air, then gets condensed into the potting mix.
 Beginning a new cycle that repeats over and over again.